-The Katabatic Gear Palisade is likely the best ultralight quilt in the world.
+The Katabatic Gear Palisade is likely the best ultralight sleeping bag in the world.
 (We've tested nearly all of them and this is by far our favorite.)
-However, it's only available directly from the small manufacturer in Colorado (generally backlogged due to high demand, involving long delays in delivery).
-Our top rated ultralight option availabe from major retailers is the Western Mountaineering Highlite.
-It's also the top rated light option with a zipper and a hood.
+However, it's only available directly from the small manufacturer in Colorado, which is often backlogged due to high demand, involving long delays in delivery.
+Our top rated ultralight sleeping bag option available from major retailers is the Mountain Hardwear MTN Speed 32.

 Compare top rated competitors side-by-side >